domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 When there is (attractive) magnetism it is clear and you will know it.
 Sometimes the polarity changes during one’s lifetime and that's life.

-Achieve/accomplish 1,000 failures and you will have 1 success; failure is the necessary and difficult road to success.
+Seek to achieve/accomplish 1000 failures, and you will have 1 success; failure is the necessary and difficult road to success.

 Put something back in the place where you first looked for it.
 It's always in the last place you look.